taustation-fan/taustation-fan.github.io/README.md

 Stats can also randomly increase as a bonus of successfully completed discreet work.

-Finally, the primary and secondary stat of your career improve, along with the salary.
+Finally, the primary and secondary stat of your career improve once per day, along with the salary.

 ### Stats Benefits